 You don’t buy a gun for the first time just to buy a gun.
 You have a reason, an extremely important reason.
 Self-defense and self-protection.
 Now, you may think that is the end of it.
 “I want to protect myself” seems like a very simple, albeit powerful, statement.

 However, you have to truly mean this statement and all that it entails.
-You have to be able to answer yes to a few critical questions I always ask women who are new to gun ownership or concealed carry (Could You Use It?).
+You have to be able to answer yes to a few critical questions I always ask women who are new to gun ownership or concealed carry (you can find these questions here Could You Use It?).
 By realizing that you have a responsibility to protect yourself and survive, you will begin to create a concealed carry mindset.

 CONCEALED CARRY MINDSET: Justify using your gun for self-defense.